lookit/lookit-api/docs/source/local-frame-development.md

 2. Navigate to <http://localhost:8000/admin/> to login to Experimenter's admin app.
 You should be redirected to login.
 Use the superuser credentials created in the django installation steps.

-3. Once you are in the Admin App, navigate to users, and then select your superuser  If you just created your django app, there should be two users to pick from, your superuser, and an anonymous user.
+3. Once you are in the Admin App, navigate to users, and then select your superuser.
+If you just created your django app, there should be two users to pick from, your superuser, and an anonymous user.
 In that case, your superuser information is here <http://localhost:8000/admin/accounts/user/2/change/>.

 4. Update your superuser information through the admin app.
 We primarily need to add an organization to the user, but have to fill out the bold fields additionally in order to save the user information.
     - Family Name: *Your last name*